Vuxoni/Core-Configuration-Docs/_opencore/01-Introduction.md

 To continue in this guide you will require:

 - USB Flash Drive (4GB+)
-- 10GB Free Space on Disk
+- 10GB Free Space on current Disk

 <br>
 Begin by formatting your USB to FAT32, when you are ready please continue.